severdia/shakespeare-obsidian/scripts_source/markdown/Troilus & Cressida/Act 3, Scene 3.md

 ==246==How so?

 **THER.**
-==247==He must fight singly tomorrow with Hector, and is so prophetically proud of an heroical cudgelling that he raves in saying nothing.
+==247==He must fight singly tomorrow with Hector, and is so prophetically proud of an heroical cudgeling that he raves in saying nothing.

 **ACHIL.**
 ==248==How can that be?